This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 We have assumed that we're an unjust and unfair country, that all of the minorities, for whatever reason they are minorities, are victims of an unfair, unjust, immoral America.

-And they're white people that buy into that stuff too, because they don't want to run around feeling guilty and they don't want to run around people thinking that they are racist.
+And there are white people that buy into that stuff too because they don't want to run around feeling guilty and they don't want to run around people thinking that they are racist.

 It's all political correctness that has led people to thinking this.

-And so when I, for example, say I think the media has little interest in the black quarterback doing well, I mean it.
+And so when I, for example, say I think the media has little interest in a black quarterback doing well, I mean it.

 Most of the sports media is politically correct liberals.